rprador/rprador/differential_eqns/separation_variables.md

 where $T(t)$ is the time-dependent solution from separation of variables and $d_n(t)$ are the now time-dependent coefficients of the eigenfunctions.
 This expression for the solution will be called the **eigenfunction expansion**.

-3) Substitue the eigenfunction expansion into the original PDE.
+3) Substitute the eigenfunction expansion into the original PDE.

 4) Obtain and solve the resulting ODEs for $d_n(t)$.